needsMoreTurbo/recyclarr-yaml/README.md

 # recyclarr-yaml
-Collection of YAML files for recyclarr
+Collection of YAML files for recyclarr based on https://trash-guides.info/

 Installation
 ============